Last updated: December 11, 2025

 Historical/Interpretive Information/Exhibits, Information Kiosk/Bulletin Board, Parking - Auto, Parking - Bus/RV

-British General Edward Braddock died from a mortal wound he had received three days before and was buried in the military road they were retreating on.
-This location is open seasonally and includes a ¼ mile walking trail and interpretive signs.
+British General Edward Braddock died from a wound he had received four days prior and was buried in the middle of the military road his army was retreating on.
+This location is open year round (with no winter maintenance) and includes a ¼ mile walking trail and interpretive signs.

-The battle on July 9, 1755 did not go well for the British under General Braddock’s command.
+The Battle on the Monongahela (July 9, 1755) did not go well for the British under General Braddock’s command.
 After a four-hour fight Braddock was shot in the lung and he called a retreat.
 The army had taken heavy casualties and limped back along the road they had just built.
-Four nights later the demoralized general died.
+The demoralized general died on July 13, 1755.

-About fifty years later, workers fixing the road found his remains and moved them a short distance to a new burial spot.
+In the early 1800s, workers fixing the road found his remains and moved them a short distance to a new burial spot.
+The monument marking the new site was added in 1913.

-Today visitors can see both the original burial location and his final resting spot.
-Follow the link to learn more about the Braddock campaign
+Today visitors can see both the original burial location in a trace of Braddock's Road from 1755 and the location of his reinterment on the nearby hill.
+Follow the link to learn more about the Braddock campaign.